learn-co-students/backbone-tictactoe-bk-003/README.md

 To view your game, you can simply open `index.html` in the browser.

-Right click on the link below and select "Save link as..." to see a video of how your calculator should behave.
+Right click on the link below and select "Save link as..." to see a video of how your game should behave.

 [backbone tic-tac-toe game video](https://s3-us-west-2.amazonaws.com/web-dev-readme-photos/js/backbone-tic-tac-toe.mp4)